-- Support the deployment of hydrogen technologies for hydrogen fuel cell vehicles, industrial trucks, and stationary fuel cell applications. - Make critical safety information readily available through webinars, training sessions, safety reports, online training, and technical presentations. - Inform key stakeholders of the safety, codes, and standards requirements for the safe use of hydrogen technologies. - Work with potential infrastructure developers to accelerate the deployment of hydrogen fueling stations and other key infrastructure. - Identify and resolve safety issues associated with hydrogen technologies infrastructure. - Support the continuous improvement of codes and standards through incorporating research and field data into the code development process.
+- Support the deployment of hydrogen technologies for hydrogen fuel cell vehicles and associated infrastructure, industrial trucks, and stationary fuel cell applications. - Integrate safety research into codes and standards. - Make critical safety information readily available through webinars, training sessions, safety reports, online training, and technical presentations. - Inform key stakeholders of the safety, codes, and standards requirements for the safe use of hydrogen technologies. - Work with potential infrastructure developers to accelerate the deployment of hydrogen fueling stations and other key infrastructure. - Identify and resolve safety issues associated with hydrogen technologies infrastructure. - Support the continuous improvement of codes and standards through incorporating research and field data into the code development process.

-Fiscal Year (FY) 2016 Objectives
+Fiscal Year (FY) 2017 Objectives